SamyShaawat/Algorithm-Project-ALG-S2023-07/README.md

 # Network Analysis of Reddit for Egyptians

-Our goal is to analyze the network structure and dynamics of Reddit users who follow Egyptian subreddits.
+Our goal is to analyse the network structure and dynamics of Reddit users who follow Egyptian subreddits.
 We constructed a network from a dataset of 23185 usernames and 105 subreddits, where each node represents a user and each edge represents a common subreddit between two users.

 ## Dataset